Tips for Getting a Name Off a Mortgage

 All of the above is true for co-signers on a mortgage.
 As a co-signer, you’re 100% responsible for the loan, and lenders don’t want to let you off the hook.
 Talk to the primary borrower about refinancing, and remember that their future is tied to yours.

-A quitclaim deed will not remove a borrower’s name from a mortgage.
-With a quit claim deed, an owner can transfer all ownership rights to somebody else, but any loan agreements remain unchanged (giving up ownership does not mean you give up the responsibility to pay).
-As a result, a quit claim deed can leave a borrower worse off — they owe money on a property, but they no longer have any ownership interest in it.
+A quitclaim deed typically does not remove a borrower’s name from a mortgage.
+With a quit claim deed, an owner can transfer all ownership rights to somebody else, but any loan agreements remain unchanged.
+As a result, a quit claim deed can leave a borrower worse off—they owe money on a property, but they no longer have any ownership interest in it.

 The information on this page is basic in nature and cannot be considered legal or financial advice.
-Speak with a local attorney familiar with your situation before making any financial decisions.
+Speak with an attorney who is licensed in your state and familiar with your situation before making any financial decisions.